 When we intervene with proper practices, cognitive decline can actually be reversed.
 The research is still ongoing, but it’s a promising sign for audiologists and those with hearing loss.
 When you take part in Cognivue audiology testing, we are able to focus more on the cognitive concerns related to your audiology concerns.

-How Is Cognivue Different Than Other Screening Methods?
+How Is Cognivue Different From Other Screening Methods?

 Where Can I Receive This Test?